 - An employee repeatedly fails to follow specific instructions

 Although PIPs can be a useful tool to address problems, they can definitely be used against an employee.
-They might seem to be a last step before firing an employee -- simply delaying the inevitable.
-At times, they can be even used for failure.
-Before a manager drums up a plan for an employee, they should consider how realistic it is for the employee to address their problems.
-If an employee has a long history of ignoring emails, even when the lack of communication has been previously addressed by the manager on multiple occasions, they might not ever change their habits.
-In that scenario, it may be worthwhile to let the employee go, especially if they haven’t shown any effort towards solving the problem.
+They might seem to be a last step before firing someone — simply delaying the inevitable.
+At times, they can even be used for failure.
+Before a manager crafts a plan for an employee, they should consider whether the employee addressing their problems seems realistic.
+If the person in question has a long history of ignoring emails, even when the lack of communication has been previously addressed by the manager on multiple occasions, the problem may never be solved.
+In that scenario, it may be worthwhile to consider letting the employee go, especially if they haven’t made any effort to change their habits.

 If you feel an employee can improve their performance issues, a PIP is worth a shot.
-In the end, it’s not just about what they contribute to your specific workplace, but instead, their ability to be a reliable, responsible employee regardless of workplace.
+In the end, it’s not just about what they contribute to your specific workplace, but instead, their ability to be a reliable, responsible employee who can meet performance standards, regardless of workplace.